flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

     --}

 We can also choose to set a `FLEX TO TEMP` for the flight.
 The example we are using today is 60 degrees.
-(This will normally be calculated via a pilot's company EFB or other tools).
+This will normally be calculated via a pilot's company EFB or other tools, but for the sake of this guide, we will use the value of 60.

+Read the following tip for more information on FLEX temp.

 * Using the keypad, type in `60` and press LSK4R